AurMad/STOCfree/README.md

     ## 5 FR001 2013-08-29  75.8          1            0          0.18
     ## 6 FR001 2014-02-04  67.1          1            0          0.12

-# The STOCfree\_data class
+## The STOCfree\_data class

-For running the model the data needs to be put in a special format: the STOCfree\_data class.
+For running the model the data needs to be put in a special format: the `STOCfree_data class`.
 The aim is to help setting the different parameters required and to help checking the different hypotheses that are made.
-The creation of a STOCfree\_data is realised using the `STOCfree_data()` function.

-## Test and risk factor data

-In order to demonstrate how to include categorical data in the model, we create a categorical variable called from `purch_yn` (for purchase yes/no) from the `ln_nOrig6_12` variable.
+In order to show how to include a categorical risk factor in the model, we first create a categorical variable called `purch_yn` (for purchase yes/no) from the `ln_nOrig6_12` variable.

 ``` r